timotejroiko/discord.js-light/README.md

 The `client.channels.fetch()` does not work if the channel's guild is not cached, it needs an additional `{ allowUnknownGuild: true }` parameter to work in that case. `guild.channels.fetch()` still works normally, even with a forged guild.

+## Non-standard stuff

+### GuildChannel#fetchOverwrites

-A non-standard `GuildChannel#fetchOverwrites()` was added to improve accessibility to permission checking when caches are disabled.
+Method added to improve accessibility to permission checking when caches are disabled.

-Some non-standard events were added:
+### shardConnect

-* `shardConnect` (fired when an internal shard connects)
+Event fired when each individual internal shard connects.

-* `rest` (fired when the library makes an api request)
+* shardId: number
+* guilds: array of unavailable guilds

+### guildEmojisUpdate

-* `guildEmojisUpdate` (fired only when the emoji cache is disabled)
+Event fired instead of the standard emoji events when the emoji cache is disabled.

+* emojis: collection of updated emojis

+### guildStickersUpdate

-* `guildStickersUpdate` (fired only when the stickers cache is disabled)
+Event fired instead of the standard sticker events when the sticker cache is disabled.

+* stickers: collection of updated stickers

+### rest

+Event fired when the library makes a request to the discord API.

+* path: string
+* method: string
+* responseHeaders: object
+* responseBody: string

 ## Examples